IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

    	![alt text](images/curlRequest2.png "Test the API")
 	* Scroll down to **Try this operation** section.

-	> All available customers ID are in the */identifier/customerIDs.txt* file in this Github repository.
-	> Do not forget to fill the *x-ibm-client-id* and *x-ibm-client-secret* with yours.
+	> IMPORTANT: All available customers ID are in the */identifier/customerIDs.txt* file in this Github repository.
+Do not forget to fill the *x-ibm-client-id* and *x-ibm-client-secret* with yours.

    	* Click **Call Operation**.